jwillage/Basketball/Duncan Gasol/Pausol.md

 What immediately stands out here are the spots outside the three point arc.
 Gasol attempted 69 threes last season (0.96/gm), and converted 34.8% of them.
 Factoring in his made threes, Gasol's eFG% is 48.1%, closer, but still below Tim's (48.8%).

 Looking at the chart, Gasol *appears* to be pretty good from the restricted area, but not as good as Duncan.
 He took 27% of his shots from there, and converted at a 57.2% clip.
 That's actually lower than the league average for the season, which was 60.2%.
 In the paint outside the RA, Gasol attempted 18% of his shots, making a dismal 38.6% of them.
 Fortunately, he's better further out.
 From 8-16 ft, Gasol converted 43.6%.
-From 16-24 ft, that number increase to 45.2%.
+From 16-24 ft, that number increases to 45.2%.

 So with the addition of Gasol, the Spurs have a surplus of relatively efficient shooting from mid-range.
 They're going to miss Duncan's offensive presence around the rim, where they'll hoepfully limit the number of shots Gasol takes.
 It's a gap they should be able to fill with Aldridge.